eth-cscs/DLA-Future-Fortran/docs/snippets/check-restrictions.md

-_Check restrictions on this parameter on the DLA-Future documentation, for the DLA-Future version you are using._
+_NOTE: Check restrictions on this parameter on the DLA-Future documentation, for the DLA-Future version you are using._